stipple-effect/docs/README.md

 This is the documentation for *Stipple Effect*.
 It aims to describe in plain language how the program and all of its components work.

-For the documentation of the particular behaviours of scripting functions, please read the [API](../api/).
+For the documentation of the particular behaviours of scripting functions, please read the [API specification](../api/).

 ## What is *Stipple Effect*?